GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

     ---
     Adjusting the symbolisation of the different road types
     ```

-    * Once you are done, click `Apply` and `OK` to close the symbology window.
+    - Once you are done, click `Apply` and `OK` to close the symbology window.

 ::::{margin}
 :::{tip}
 There are methods to automate the digitisation process which will be covered in [module 5: Intermediate GIS Operations](https://giscience.github.io/gis-training-resource-center/content/Module_5/en_module_5_overview.html)
 :::
 ::::

-3. To simplify the process, we will visually search for blocked roads and mark them with points.
-For this purpose, we will create an entirely new point dataset representing blocked roads.
+3. Finally, we want to visualise the roads that are flooded.
+To simplify the process, we will manually search for the roads intersecting with the flood extent layer and mark them with points.
+For this purpose, we will create a new point dataset representing the blocked roads.
     * Click on  `Layer` --> `Create Layer` -> `New GeoPackage Layer`([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_digitalization_wiki.html#create-a-new-layer))
     - Under `Database` click on ![](/fig/Three_points.png) and navigate to `temp` folder.
 Give the new dataset the name __“PAK_flood_2024_blocked_road”__.
 Click `Save`.
     - `Geometry type`: Select `Point`